mizrael/davidguida.net/src/_posts/2020-05-26-blazor-how-tos-create-a-chat-application-part-1-introduction.md

 As you can see, the users can log in using a custom username (no password needed) and talk to each other in a single chat room.
 A red/green icon is displaying the online status.

 **Disclaimer 2**: the code of the repo is far away from being production ready.
-We&#8217;ll talk more about this later on, but again, don&#8217;t expect to plug the cord and have a 100% working messaging system.
-There&#8217;s no DDD, models are quite anemic and everything is in memory.
+We'll talk more about this later on, but again, don't expect to plug the cord and have a 100% working messaging system.
+There's no DDD, models are quite anemic and everything is in memory.

 My main focus was to see how easy it could be to have a simple chat up and running with **Blazor** only.
-With that said, it won&#8217;t be very complex to refactor the code and make it more robust.
-But as I wrote before, we&#8217;ll talk more about this, eventually.
+With that said, it won't be very complex to refactor the code and make it more robust.
+But as I wrote before, we'll talk more about this, eventually.

-So, let&#8217;s go through the features now!
+So, let's go through the features now!

 #### Single chat room